The once-sleepy power generation sector is back in the spotlight thanks to the U.S. tech boom. Here’s what investors need to know.

 Yet, apart from renewables, power has spent several years as something of a financial markets backwater.
 Slow-growth electric utilities seem boring alongside the Magnificent Seven, cryptocurrency ETFs, or whatever flavors-of-the-month the equity markets might otherwise offer.

 Power demand growth in the U.S. has been flat for decades.
-ESG policies have made it challenging to attract investor capital for non-renewable thermal generation.
+ESG policies made it challenging to attract investor capital for non-renewable thermal generation.
 Independent power producers owning fossil-fuel generation lost the equity market’s interest to such an extent that some took themselves private.
 So even though we enjoy thinking, talking and writing about power markets, our affection for the topic has not exactly won us invitations to flashy cocktail parties.

 But recently, the winds of public opinion have changed.
 The financial press has been jammed with news, commentaries and think-pieces on artificial intelligence development—and the significant power resources necessary to support its deployment.
 The capital markets are looking beyond AI’s potential impact on corporate America to the “building blocks” that make AI possible in the first place: chip manufacturers, data centers—and, suddenly, power.